ericjchoi/RPG-Star-Wars/README.md

 If you lose once, game is over and all the buttons are locked except the "Restart Game" button.
 You can only restart at this point.

-If you win 5 times of battle, Game will be stoped and buttons are locked except the "Restart Game" button.
+If you win 5 times of battle, game will be stoped and buttons are locked except the "Restart Game" button.